560. Queen, The Game (1980)

 As if often the case with such altruistic ventures, the motivating sentiment is more laudable than the finished product.
 In the case of the No Nukes album set, the Doobie Brothers infestation that spread across the multiple sides is certainly a main culprit when it comes to the album’s almost intolerable soft rock inner being.
 It’s bad enough that the album’s grand finale closer is a big hollow jam on “Takin’ It to the Streets,” but the group crops up elsewhere, decisively demonstrating their ability to laden any song with burdensome uncoolness.
 I don’t know that I would have previously gone out of my way to tout Nicolette Larson’s hit with the Neil Young-penned “Lotta Love,” but the Doobies slathering their tepidness all her live version here sure makes the case the original.
 Nor everything can be be laid at their feet, though.
 It’s not their overly mellow backing of John Hall’s Hall “Power” that creates the painfully didactic lyrics (“Won’t you do this for me?/ Take all your atomic, poison power away”).

-There are reasonably appealing tracks to be found on No Nukes, including the stark cool and pointed fury of Gil Scott-Heron’s “We Almost Lost Detroit” and Tom Petty & the Heartbreakers slowing, surely grinding through a cover of Solomon Burke’s “Cry to Me.”
-There’s little doubt that the main appeal of the album was the presence of Bruce Springsteen and the E Street Band, the first officially release live recording by the outfit that already had a reputation as unparalleled stage performers.
-The album includes the “Detroit Medley” that had been a staple of the Boss’s live shows for a few years by that point, as well as the whole group pitching in on Jackson Browne’s rendering of “Stay,” and song he’d taken into the Top 40 a couple years earlier.
+There are reasonably appealing tracks to be found on No Nukes, including the stark cool and pointed fury of Gil Scott-Heron’s “We Almost Lost Detroit” and Tom Petty & the Heartbreakers slowly, surely grinding through a cover of Solomon Burke’s “Cry to Me.”
+There’s little doubt that the main appeal of the album was the presence of Bruce Springsteen and the E Street Band, the first officially released live recording by the outfit that already had a reputation as unparalleled stage performers.
+The album includes the “Detroit Medley” that had been a staple of the Boss’s live shows for a few years by that point, as well as the whole group pitching in on Jackson Browne’s rendering of “Stay,” a song he’d taken into the Top 40 a couple years earlier.

-Springsteen’s reticence for issuing live music faded a few years earlier, beginning with a chart-topping box set in the mid–nineteen-eighties and extending across a slew of official releases.
+Springsteen’s reticence for issuing live music faded a few years later, beginning with a chart-topping box set in the mid–nineteen-eighties and extending across a slew of official releases.
 One of the most recent was in fact a complete set of songs from the No Nukes shows.

 558. Lone Justice, Lone Justice (1985)